 Caution - Do not mix Bleach and Vinegar

 Don't mix vinegar and bleach.
 Chlorine bleach can produce toxic vapors when other chemicals are added to it- a couple examples to avoid are ammonia and acids like vinegar.
 I usually try to avoid bleach altogether because of this, but just be sure to safe side and don't try to get creative and add anything else to your solution.

-2. Spray them with a disinfectant/sanitizing spray cleaner.
+2. Spray them with the vinegar and water cleaner.

-3. If they are heavily caked with soil, you can let them soak for a while to make cleaning easier.
+3. If necessary, let the cleaner sit for a while to make cleaning easier.